Education Program Internship

 Incorporated in 1990, the Asian Pacific Community Fund (APCF) is the only community-based fund of its kind, generating vital resources and funding through Workplace Giving Programs as well as other channels to support the rapidly growing Asian and Pacific Islander (API) communities.
-APCF and its affiliate agencies provide linguistically and culturally appropriate health and human services to 250,000 residents throughout Los Angeles County and beyond.
+APCF and its network of non-profit organizations provide linguistically and culturally appropriate health and human services to 250,000 residents throughout Los Angeles County and beyond.
 Programs and services are provided in 27 Asian and Pacific Islander languages, in addition to English and Spanish.

 APCF’s mission is to cultivate philanthropists to invest in community organizations that empower underserved APIs to prosper.
 We transform lives and meet the diverse needs of APIs by building healthier communities, developing leaders, creating a stronger voice, and providing the foundation for a brighter tomorrow.

-APCF is looking for a highly motivated Scholarship Program Intern who is passionate about the API community.
+APCF is looking for a highly motivated Education Program Intern who is passionate about the API community.

 Length of Commitment:

 16-20 hours per week with additional hours required around key dates

 $1,000 paid at the completion of the internship

 This PAID internship position provides hands-on experience overseeing APCF’s scholarship programs.
 This internship is an excellent opportunity for those wishing to develop experience planning and running a program in a non-profit organization.

 - Conduct outreach to API communities nationwide to promote program